-On a local level, the following organisations can provide a face-to-face, phone or email information and advice service to help you identify and locate appropriate mobility aids:
+On a local level, the following organisation can provide a face-to-face, phone or email information and advice service to help you identify and locate appropriate mobility aids:

 On a national level: